Academic Standings and Honors

 An academic contract is considered successful when the student’s most recent term GPA is 2.00 or higher.
 Withdrawal from a course will not impact GPA and does not count against a student when determining whether the academic contract is successful.
 If the student earns a "D" grade, but the term GPA is still 2.00 or higher, the academic contract will be considered successful; however, a student may need to repeat the course to fulfill a graduation requirement.

-Note: Students on academic warning status who have registered before the reporting of semester grades will need to complete an academic contract if their final grades place them on academic contract status.
+Note: Students on academic warning status who have registered for the next semester before the reporting of semester grades will need to complete an academic contract if their final grades place them on academic contract status.
 Failure to complete an academic contract will result in the student being dropped from their classes by the Registrar’s Office immediately following the last day to register for the term.

 Academic Suspension